 Funder: Centers for Disease Control-GHC

-This cooperative agreement, administered by the CDC’s Global Health Center, aims to expand global health security in Ethiopia by partnering with local organizations and government agencies.
-The program supports the Government of Ethiopia (GOE) in strengthening its capacity to prevent, detect, and respond to priority diseases, aligning with International Health Regulation (IHR) targets and the Global Health Security Agenda.
-Focus areas include laboratory systems, workforce development, disease surveillance, emergency response, antimicrobial resistance, immunization, and health information system strengthening.
-The initiative builds on longstanding CDC collaboration with Ethiopian public health institutions and seeks to enhance the country’s ability to manage multiple, concurrent outbreaks and public health emergencies.
+This opportunity, offered by the Centers for Disease Control and Prevention’s Global Health Center (CDC-GHC), aims to expand global health security in Ethiopia by supporting local partnerships.
+The program works closely with the Ministry of Health (MOH), the Ethiopian Public Health Institute (EPHI), and other government agencies to build capacity to prevent, detect, and respond to priority diseases.
+Strategic focus areas include laboratory strengthening, workforce development, surveillance, emergency response and management, antimicrobial resistance, immunization, and health information system strengthening.
+The initiative builds on previous CDC collaborations to advance Ethiopia’s International Health Regulation (IHR) compliance and response to public health emergencies.